esarbanis/esarbanis.github.io/_posts/2017-02-13-git-pushing-to-two-remotes.md

 ---
 layout: post
-title: Pushing to 2 remote git repos.
+title: Seamless pushing to multiple remote git repositories.
 ---

 A couple of years ago we had a need in the team to keep 2 remote repositories in sync.